All Episodes

 Is there just no limit to their capacity to twist and spin these events against the interests of the United States of America?

-This is just an unbelievable uh development, but I wanted you to know that today is a day of rejoicing, a day of victory.
+This is just an unbelievable development, but I wanted you to know that today is a day of rejoicing, a day of victory.

 But now you know the rest of the story.

-Here's Ray in Houston on the Rush Limbaugh program.
+Here's Ray in Houston on the Rush Limbaugh Program.

 Ray, welcome.

-Hey, uh good talking to you, uh Roger.
+Hey, good talking to you, Roger.

 Okay.